Revisiting Greedy Decoding for Visual Question Answering: A Calibration Perspective: Experiments

 \paragraph{Models.} We evaluate three open-source MLLMs: Qwen2.5-VL (3B and 7B)~\cite{bai2025qwen2}, LLaVA-v1.5 (7B)~\cite{Liu2023LLaVA}, and Qwen3-VL-Thinking (4B)~\cite{qwen3vl}.
 All models are evaluated in the zero-shot setting.

 \paragraph{Evaluation metrics.} Overall accuracy is reported on all datasets except MM-HallBench and CapArena.
 For multiple-choice questions, accuracy is computed via exact match; for free-form questions, we use normalized soft matching.
 For stochastic sampling, results are averaged using four different random seeds.
-Prompt formatting and inference details are in Appendix.
-We report Answer Score and Hallucination Rate for MM-HallBench, and Average Score and Length for CapArena.
+Prompt formatting and inference details are in Appendix~\ref{sec:implementation_detail}.
+We report Answer Score and Hallucination Rate for MM-HallBench, and Average Score and Length for CapArena (detailed definitions are in Appendix~\ref{metric}).